 For those unfamiliar with DEP's regulatory jurisdiction, DEP has the authority to review and make decisions on permit applications pursuant to environmental regulations such as:

-Erosion and Sediment Control which regulates erosion and sedimentation resulting from earthmoving activities.
+Chapter 102, Erosion and Sediment Control which regulates erosion and sedimentation resulting from earthmoving activities and the stability of projects.
 A pipeline project that exceeds five acres of total earth disturbance must obtain an Erosion Control Permit with plans and practices to control stormwater runoff both during and following earthmoving activities;

 For some pipeline projects, DEP also processes a State Water Quality Certification.
 Pursuant to Section 401 of the Federal Clean Water Act, DEP will ensure that activities associated with proposed interstate natural gas transmission pipeline projects regulated by the Federal Energy Regulatory Commission (FERC) comply with state water quality standards.
 This certification is often authorized conditionally and serves as an index for all DEP water-related permits/approvals that may be required for a pipeline project to demonstrate compliance with state water quality standards.

-DEP's authority is limited regarding pipeline projects.
-For instance, DEP's authority does not cover determination of the overall pipeline route, pipeline safety, or property rights such as eminent domain.
-Those issues may fall under the jurisdiction of other agencies such as the Federal Energy Regulatory Commission (FERC), the Pipeline Hazardous Materials Safety Administration (PHMSA) or the Pennsylvania Public Utility Commission (PUC).
+DEP's permitting authority does not cover the determination of the overall pipeline route or property rights.
+Other agencies also have jurisdiction over pipelines, such as the Federal Energy Regulatory Commission (FERC), the Pipeline Hazardous Materials Safety Administration (PHMSA) and the Pennsylvania Public Utility Commission (PUC).

 Leidy South Project Overview Information Sheet